EMUR/HistoricalWatchARKit/README.md

 ### A small project that tests ARKit on iOS 11.

-The proejct displays the 3D pocket watch that I've design
+The proejct displays the 3D pocket watch that I've designed

 ![alt text](http://i.imgur.com/Z7PKu2ul.png).